MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 ## TTD Availability

 TTD is available on Windows 10 after installing the WinDbg Preview app from the Store.
-WinDbg Preview is a brand-new version of WinDbg with more modern visuals, faster windows, a full-fledged scripting experience, with built in support for the extensible debugger data model.
+WinDbg Preview is a modern version of WinDbg with more modern visuals, faster windows, a full-fledged scripting experience, with built in support for the extensible debugger data model.
 For more information on downloading WinDbg Preview from the store, see [Debugging Using WinDbg Preview](debugging-using-windbg-preview.md).

+## Video Training

+To learn more about TTD see these videos.

+[Defrag Tools 185](https://channel9.msdn.com/Shows/Defrag-Tools/Defrag-Tools-185-Time-Travel-Debugging-Introduction) - Ivette and JamesP go over the basics of TTD and demo some features in WinDbg Preview

+[Defrag Tools 186](https://channel9.msdn.com/Shows/Defrag-Tools/Defrag-Tools-186-Time-Travel-Debugging-Advanced) - Jordi and JCAB demo more great features of TTD in WinDbg Preview

+[CppCon (YouTube)](https://www.youtube.com/watch?v=l1YJTg_A914) - Jordi, Ken and JamesM presented TTD in WinDbg Preview at CppCon 2017

 ## Trace file basics